firmanhadi/firmanhadi.github.io/_pages/cv.md

 **Spatial Dynamics Expert**

-**Client** : Ministry of National Development Planning of the Republic of Indonesia}
+**Client** : Ministry of National Development Planning of the Republic of Indonesia

 Main tasks delivered in the project were: (1) extracting land cover information from remote sensing datasets using Google Earth Engine, (2) modeling the spatial dynamics of land use land cover (LULC) and making LULC prediction for the year of 2035 and 2045, based on  extracted LULC from remote sensing and existing GIS datasets.